sebabrata-mukherjee/sebabrata-mukherjee.github.io/seba_N.md

       Department of Physics
     </a>,
     IISc Bangalore.
 His research interests include photonics and condensed matter physics.
-In 2024, he received the Infosys Young Investigator Award.
+In 2024, he received the Infosys Young Investigator Award, and in 2026, he was awarded the Prof. Priti Shankar Teaching Award.
   </p>

 </td>